Every year about this time the deer hunters are checking and reviewing their gear to decide about possible equipment upgrades.

 Garmin eTrex™ GPS: I love gee-whiz technology but I don’t want all my eggs in the same basket.
 I could use a phone GPS, and probably get along just fine.
 Bu if my phone goes dead (and Murphy states that this will happen at the worst possible moment) I don’t want my GPS to also go down.

-I am currently on my second Garmin eTrex.
+I am currently on my third Garmin eTrex.
 The eTrex is a basic “nuts and bolts” GPS that is powered by two AA batteries.
 I find the map feature on more elaborate GPS units to be handy, but nothing can replace a real map and a compass.
 I won’t take a GPS out in the woods without both of those navigation tools.

 Elk Mountain™ tent: This is a bonus item.
 I tried this tent out last fall in Mississippi’s Delta National Forest.
 I was deer hunting, and my nephew and a hunting buddy were hunting ducks.
 It rained on and off for three days.
 The 13 foot by 13 foot tent kept us dry and comfortable.